Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Clump photometry and spectral energy distribution analysis

-Once the Gaussian shape and its position ($\rm x_0$, $\rm y_0$, $x_{\rm std}$, $\epsilon$ and $\theta$ parameters) is fixed, we fit the clump cutouts on the other bands by letting the flux $f$ and the local background as free parameters.
+Once the Gaussian shape ( $x_{\rm std}$, $\epsilon$ and $\theta$ parameters) is fixed, we fit the clump cutouts on the other bands by treating the flux $f$ and the local background as free parameters.
+We also allow the position of the centre ($\rm x_0$, $\rm y_0$) to vary by 1 pixel maximum, to account for shifts due to different pixel scales among the data.
 This assumption ensures that the clumps have intrinsically the same sizes and morphology in all the filters and reduce the risk of including flux originating in areas surrounding the clumps.
-We apply this fit to all the HST/ACS HST/WFC3 and JWST/NIRCam available (13 filters, cf Sect.~\ref{sec:data}).
-When two clumps are separated by less than 4 pixels in the F150W images (i.e. 0.08") we fit the two clumps simultaneously using a 13$\times$13 pixel cutout image.
+For 41 clumps located in very crowded regions, we fixed the position at the values measured in the reference filter F150W.
+This approach was necessary to avoid contamination.
+We fit all the HST/ACS HST/WFC3 and JWST/NIRCam available (13 filters, cf Sect.~\ref{sec:data}).

-According to the testing performed by \citet{messa2019, Messa2022}, we assume 0.4 pixel as the minimum resolvable size in the F150W and F200W frames.
-Sizes are reported as upper limits in clumps where at least one of the axes (typically the minor axes) is $\leq 0.4$ pixel.
-For each filter, we also determine the intrinsic magnitude limit ($mag_{\rm lim}$, reported in Table\ref{tab:table_observations}) corresponding to the minimum flux of a PSF aperture measured in an empty region of the sky.
+According to the testing performed by \citet{messa2019, Messa2022}, we assume 0.4 pixel as the minimum resolvable Gaussian axis standard deviation (std) in the F150W and F200W frames.
+If a clump is only resolved along the shear direction of magnification (i.e., the minor axis std is $\leq 0.4$ pixel but the major axis std is $> 0.4$ pixel) we estimate the size based only on the major axis value, assuming the clump is intrinsically circular in the source plane.
+If a clump is not resolved (i.e. the two axes std are $\leq 0.4$ pixel), the size is reported as upper limit at 0.4 pixel).

+The photometric error in each filter accounts not only for the Poissonian noise, but also for the uncertanties in the size measurement due to the underlying local background.
+Applying a bootstrapping approach, we repeat 100 times the size and flux measurements in the F150W reference filter by randomly sampling the standard deviation of the local sky under the clump.
+The best size parameters of each of the 100 realisations are then used to estimate the fluxes in all the other filters.
+The final error associated to the size measurement is given by the 68\% confidence interval on each side of the best-value measured on the original F150W image.
+The flux errors are estimated by summing in quadrature the Poissonian error from the best-fitted model and the standard deviation of the hundred flux measurements in each filter.

+For each filter, we also determine the intrinsic magnitude limit ($mag_{\rm lim}$, reported in Table~\ref{tab:table_observations}) corresponding to the minimum flux of a PSF aperture measured in an empty region of the sky.
 This minimum flux is converted to an AB magnitude for each filter and used as upper limit when performing SED analyses (see Sect.~\ref{sec:sed}).
+We use these upper-limit values during the SED fitting analysis, for clumps that are detected with a S/N lower than 2 in a given filter.